 The lovely setting of the hall amidst 38 acres of gardens and wooded parkland, fringing the banks of the River Weaver, ensure complete tranquility and the atmosphere of a bygone age.
 The front entrance looks across sweeping lawns with fine specimen trees to a small lake.
 To the rear there is a magnificent terrace overlooking a large fountain and a lawn garlanded by well-stocked flower borders.
 From this side of the Hall there are lovely views across timbered parkland to attractive meadows and woods.

-The architecture is impressive, with external walls of fine mellowed sandstone under a Westmorland slated roof and a fairytale tower at the northwest corner.
-Internally, the beautiful proportioned reception rooms are notable for the elegance of the Salon, the splendid oak staircase and the wood paneling in the Sitting Room/Study.
+The architecture is impressive, with external walls of fine mellowed sandstone under a Westmorland slated roof and a fairytale tower at the Northwest corner.
+Internally, the beautiful proportioned reception rooms are notable for the elegance of the Salon, the splendid Oak Staircase and the wood paneling in the Sitting Room/Study.

 Most memorable is the highly polished mahogany in the Dining Room; it is here that the skills of the craftsman can really be appreciated in viewing the magnificent ceiling which features four crests, nine coronets and a frieze of winged cherubs.
 In the Salon there is a fine marble fireplace which dates from the original house.

 2007 saw the continued growth of Rookery Hall with the development of new luxurious conference suites and 39 executive bedrooms, providing state of the art facilities for our conferences, events and weddings.
 A luxury health spa was also developed providing 8 beauty treatment rooms, an 18 meter swimming pool, hydrotherapy pool with sauna and steam room, gym, aerobic studio and Café Bar.